ludwig-lang/ludwig-lang/docs/src/index.md

 [= p [point zero one]]
 ```
 Wait, it looks as if we've just declared a new type, `point` and then created an instance of that type!
+This is not exactly true, Ludwig doesn't have a concept of classes, but it does support a certain form of object-oriented programming.

+## Object-oriented programming, the good part

+*"Objects are a poor man's closures."* Norman Adams

+Ludwig's `record` function provides an easy, but by no means the only way of creating functions (closures) which behave like objects without a need
+to introduce such new concepts as "classes", "constructors", "visibility levels", "fields" and "methods".
+Ludwig's closures can implement multiple behaviors (aka methods),
+hiding the implementation details from the clients and can also have hidden internal state, mutable or immutable - you decide (encapsulation),
+and last not least, they allow you to create multiple implementations of the same protocol, or set of methods (polymorphism).
+The type system allows you to make your objects type-safe by defining by specifying which interfaces (protocols) they implement,
+without tying the latter behavioral contracts to any concrete implementation (a class).

 Let's make our point class ~~movable~~ mutable:
 ```
 [= point [\[x y]